 By establishing an endowment in an individual’s name, you provide a reliable and continuing source of financial support to the college and ensure a continuing legacy for the person you wish to honor.
 Your endowment can support engineering students or faculty in the form of:

 A minimum contribution of $25,000 provides an endowed undergraduate scholarship at an average distribution rate of 4% awarded on the base of need or merit.
 Scholarships attract talented and diverse students.
 They connect the recipient with the donor’s scholastic success, instill pride and a sense of achievement in the recipient, free up a student’s time to concentrate on studies, and can be a determining factor in a student’s choice of schools.
 You may tailor your scholarship selection criteria or deem the funds unrestricted, and you may also tie your scholarship to a specific department, thereby reconnecting with your academic experience at CU.
 Make a gift that will leave your legacy and help deserving students realize their potential.

-Your gift in an amount ranging from $2 million-$4 million funds an endowed chair, the most prestigious faculty position.
+Your gift in an amount ranging from $1.6 million-$4 million funds an endowed chair, the most prestigious faculty position.
+This gift qualifies for $400,000 in chancellor’s matching funds.
 An endowed chair is a distinguishing characteristic which entices the most exceptional faculty to a school.
 It also provides partial or full salary support, as well as funding for research assistance, professional travel, and student support.
 In the case of student support, a chair will use his or her funding for collaborative work with graduate and undergraduate students, augmenting CU’s appeal to potential students.

 A minimum $500,000 contribution provides a named professorship which funds supplemental support and enables the college to compete for the most talented and sought-after faculty.
 Faculty awarded endowed professorships are often up and coming professors in the middle of their career.
 An endowed professorship helps to retain these rising stars.